Wise Business Pricing Explained (Global)

 Wise Business can be a helpful solution for UK business with Australian branches, which need to manage money across pounds, Australian dollars and more.

-Wise Business accounts come with GBP account information to take payments from UK customers - but also offer local account details for a selection of foreign currencies including Australian dollars, euros and US dollars.
+Wise Business accounts come with GBP account information to take payments from UK customers - but also offer local account details (only with Wise Business Advanced) for a selection of foreign currencies including Australian dollars, euros and US dollars.
 You’ll be able to hold and exchange 40+ currencies in your Wise Business account, which also comes with easy ways to send payments to 160+ countries, and the option to order linked debit and expense cards for yourself and your team.

 Best of all, for businesses managing their money across currencies, Wise offers mid-market exchange rates and low transparent fees whenever you convert, send or spend.
 That can keep down your overall operating costs and mean you keep more of your profits, in the UK and in Australia.